 - Higher interest rates: Credit cards generally have higher interest rates than personal loans.
 While you might be able to take advantage of a 0% APR introductory offer — depending on the card — carrying a balance beyond this period could lead to steep interest charges if you don’t pay off the card by your due date each month.

 - Might be tempting to rack up a balance: A balance transfer card is still a credit card.
-Even if you pay your initial balance off, it could be tempting to rack up a balance again.
+Even if you pay your initial balance off, it could be tempting to use the card and end up with a balance again.

 Pros of personal loans